maxi-blocks/maxi-blocks/readme.txt

 _Updates: 22 August 2023_

-* Update: Add Dynamic Content link to Icon Maxi block
+* Update: Added Dynamic Content link to the Icon Maxi block
-* Update: PHP code changes to avoid possible PHP warnings
+* Update: Modified PHP code to prevent potential PHP warnings
-* Update: npm packages
+* Update: Updated NPM packages
-* Update: tests for WordPress 6.3 in the environment
+* Update: Automated tests for compatibility with WordPress 6.3 in the environment
-* Fix: Link Control after WordPress 6.3 update
+* Fix: Restored Link Control functionality after WordPress 6.3 update
-* Fix: Styles saving after using preview mode in Gutenberg
+* Fix: Fixed the saving of styles after using preview mode in Gutenberg
-* Fix: Styles saving when using autosave feature in Gutenberg
+* Fix: Corrected the saving of styles when using the autosave feature in Gutenberg
-* Fix: Maxi Database tables creation on plugin activation when the user is not admin
+* Fix: Resolved Maxi database tables creation issue on plugin activation users w/o admin permissions
-* Fix: Image uploading when comments are disallowed on the site
+* Fix: Image uploading issue when comments we're disabled under settings/discussion
-* Fix: Gutenberg block styles on the backend when the setting "Affect Gutenberg native blocks inside Maxi Blocks" is enabled.
+* Fix: Gutenberg block styles in the Editing Experience when the setting "Affect Gutenberg native blocks inside Maxi Blocks" is enabled

 _Updates: 7 August 2023_